Variiuz/variiuz/README.md

 ### Current Projects 🐱‍👤

 #### Private Projects
-I mostly work on private Projects currently, but i do sometimes have some public work i will update here!
+I mostly work on private Projects, but I sometimes have some public work I will update here!